Last updated on May 6, 2003

 - If you believe that your FOIA rights have been violated, you may file a petition in district or circuit court to compel compliance with FOIA.

-Making a Request for Records from the Department of Game and Inland Fisheries (DGIF)
+Making a Request for Records from the Department of Wildlife Resources (DWR)

 - You may request records by U.S. Mail, fax, e-mail, in person, or over the phone.
 FOIA does not require that your request be in writing, nor do you need to specifically state that you are requesting records under FOIA.